Cambodian genocide: Use of children

-Torture and medical experiments
+Torture and human experimentation

 The Khmer Rouge regime is also well known for practicing torturous medical experiments on prisoners.
 People were imprisoned and tortured merely on suspicion of opposing the regime or because other prisoners gave their names under torture.
 Whole families (including women and children) ended up in prisons and were tortured because the Khmer Rouge feared that if they did not do this, their intended victims' relatives would seek revenge.
 Pol Pot said, "if you want to kill the grass, you also have to kill the roots".
-Most prisoners did not even know why they had been imprisoned and, if they dared to ask the prison guards, the guards would answer only by saying that Angkar (the Communist Party of Kampuchea) never makes mistakes, which meant that they must have done something illegal.
+Most prisoners did not even know why they were imprisoned and, if they dared to ask the prison guards, the guards would answer only by saying that Angkar (the Communist Party of Kampuchea) never makes mistakes, which meant that they must have done something illegal.

-There are many accounts of torture in both the S-21 records and the documents of the trial; as told by the survivor Bou Meng in his book (written by Huy Vannak), tortures were so atrocious and heinous that the prisoners tried in every way to commit suicide, even using spoons, and their hands were constantly tied behind their back to prevent them from committing suicide or trying to escape.
+There are many accounts of torture in both the Security Prison 21 records and the documents of the trial; as told by the survivor Bou Meng in his book (written by Huy Vannak), tortures were so atrocious and heinous that the prisoners tried in every way to commit suicide, even using spoons, and their hands were constantly tied behind their back to prevent them from committing suicide or trying to escape.
 When it was believed that they could not provide any further useful information, they were blindfolded and sent to the Killing Fields, which were mass graves where prisoners were killed at night with metal tools such as scythes or nails and hammers (since bullets were too expensive).
 Often times, their screams were covered with loudspeakers playing propaganda music of Democratic Kampuchea and noise from generator sets.

 Inside S-21, a special treatment was given to babies and children; they were taken away from their mothers and relatives, and sent to the Killing Fields, where they were smashed against the so-called Chankiri Tree.
 A similar treatment is supposed to have been given to babies of other prisons like S-21, spread all over Democratic Kampuchea.
-S-21 also had a few Westerners who had been captured by the regime.
+S-21 also incarcerated a few Westerners who were captured by the regime.
 One was the British teacher John Dawson Dewhirst, captured by the Khmer Rouge while he was on a yacht.
 One guard of S-21, Cheam Soeu, said that one of the Westerners had been burned alive, but Kang Kek Iew ("Comrade Duch") denied that.
 He said that Pol Pot asked him to burn their corpses (after death) and that "nobody would dare to violate my order".
 Tortures were meant not only to force prisoners to confess but for the prison guards' amusement.
 They feared that they would themselves become prisoners if they treated the prisoners well.